glouppe/info8002-large-scale-data-systems/lecture9.md

 ## Retrieving data

 1. Find $k$ closest nodes of the specified identifier using `FIND_VALUE(id)`.
-2. Halt procedure whenever the set of closest nodes doesn't change or a value is returned.
+2. Halt procedure immediately whenever the set of closest nodes doesn't change or a value is returned.

 $\rightarrow$ For caching purposes, once a lookup succeeds, the requesting node stores the key-value pair at the *closest node to the key that did not return the value*.

-- Because of the *unidirectionality* of the topology (requests will usually follow the same path), future searches for the same key are likely to hit cached entries before querying the closest node.
+Because of the *unidirectionality* of the topology (requests will usually follow the same path), future searches for the same key are likely to hit cached entries before querying the closest node.

 $\rightarrow$ Induces problem with popular nodes: *over-caching*.